dking949/autopilot-tech-test/README.md

     - I don’t think this option possible with provided API
 - Keep most of logic in AutoComplete so that other 2 components can be pure functions

+## Notes on actual implementation
+I know you were probably looking for how I would handle the performance of the API.
+Maybe something along the lines of fetching only some of the data first and then lazy loading the rest of it was needed.
+The country API didn't have an option to load a partial list so I just fetched them all once at the start.
+Would be happy to talk over how I **would** implement it in an interview if i get one :)

 ## Features I didn't have time to complete
+- If a country is already selected in the input, auto scroll to that country in the dropdown when the dropdown is open again
+- Displaying the Flag AND the name in the input after user has performed a selection, currently have just the name
+- Styling Edge cases: Long Country Names
+- Navigating the dropdown with keyboard.
+Not sure if this was actually a requirement but didn't have time to implement anyways
+- Some validation on user input